 Media as a watchdog is critical because it helps keep people in power accountable for their actions.

 The media is like an aggressive watchdog that keeps politicians in check.

-The media is a watchdog that keeps an eye on politicians and government agencies.
-They keep us informed of how our tax dollars are being spent, who’s breaking the law, and what people in power are doing to make changes for the better.
+The media is a watchdog that monitors politicians and government agencies.
+They inform us of how our tax dollars are being spent, who’s breaking the law, and what people in power are doing to make changes for the better.

 Political Media Ethics Tips

 - Ask yourself if your story is newsworthy and not just a shocking headline

 - Be aware of the biases that you bring to the table, and be careful to include multiple perspectives in your reporting